 Mr. Jones earned his corporate finance degree from Wayne State University and his juris doctorate from the University of Detroit Mercy School of Law.
 He is a member of the State Bar of Michigan, the American Bar Association, the National Bar Association and the Wolverine Bar Association.
 In 2019, Mayor Michael Duggan appointed Mr. Jones to the Detroit Board of Ethics, an independent Charter-created entity that investigates and resolves violations of the city’s Ethics Ordinance.
 He was also recently appointed by the Michigan Supreme Court to its Commission on Diversity, Equity and Inclusion in the Michigan Judiciary.

-Mark L. Miller is a retired General Motors Global Executive of Supply Chain, Warehousing and Logistics.
-Throughout his nearly 40-year stellar career, Miller received several awards, and special recognitions for his strong leadership contributions and exemplary performance.
-Miller’s multiple executive leadership and managerial assignments all served to give him tremendous in-depth leadership experience in multiple business channels, including International Operations, Budgetary Processes, Labor Relations/Negotiation, Infrastructure Development and Planning, Facilities Management, Quality Control, Safety Processes, and Cultural Transformation.
+Mark Miller is a retired General Motors Global Executive of Supply Chain, Warehousing & Logistics.
+Throughout his nearly 40-year stellar career, Mr. Miller received several awards, and special recognitions for his strong leadership contributions and exemplary performance.
+His multiple executive leadership and managerial assignments all served to give him in-depth leadership experience in multiple business channels, including International Operations, Budgetary Processes, Labor Relations/Negotiation, Infrastructure Development and Planning, Facilities Management, Quality Control, Safety Processes, and Cultural Transformation.
 He is also extremely community focused.
-For the last two years he served as the Interim President and CEO of the Community Foundation of Greater Flint, where he now serves as Chairman of the organization’s Board of Trustees.
-Miller is also a member of the Board of Directors for the McLaren Hospital-Flint and the McLaren Foundation, and is past Board Chairman for Michigan Works, Workforce Development Board for Shiawassee and Genesee Counties.
+Mr. Miller recently served for two years as the Interim President and Chief Executive Officer for the Community Foundation of Greater Flint, where he has also served as Chairman, Board of Trustees.
+Mr. Miller is also a member of the Board of Directors for the McLaren Hospital-Flint, and the McLaren Foundation, and is past Board Chairman for Michigan Works, Workforce Development Board for Shiawassee and Genesee Counties.
 He holds a Bachelor of Science Degree in Healthcare Administration and Business Management from the University of Michigan and a Master of Business Administration from Davenport University.
-Miller was appointed to the GLWA Board of Directors by Governor Gretchen Whitmer in 2023 to represent areas served by the Authority outside of the city of Detroit and the counties of Wayne, Oakland, and Macomb.
+Mr. Miller was appointed to the GLWA Board of Directors by Governor Gretchen Whitmer to represent areas served by the Authority outside of the City of Detroit and the Counties of Wayne, Oakland, and Macomb.

 Jordie Kramer is GLWA’s Chief Organizational Development Officer.